Shira Haas

+Shira Haas (born 11 May 1995) is an Israeli actress.
+She first rose to local prominence for her role in the television series Shtisel (2013–2021).
+Her international breakthrough came with her portrayal of Esther "Esty" Shapiro in the Netflix miniseries Unorthodox (2020), for which she received Golden Globe and Primetime Emmy nominations, becoming the first Israeli actress to be nominated for the latter.

+After appearing in theatre productions as a child, she transitioned to film making her debut in Princess (2014).
+She has since starred in multiple films including A Tale of Love and Darkness (2015) and Asia (2020).
+She also appeared in the Netflix science fiction television series Bodies (2023) and played Ruth Bat-Seraph in the Marvel Cinematic Universe film Captain America: Brave New World (2025).

 Early life

-Haas was born in Tel Aviv, Israel, to a secular Jewish family.
-Her parents, both Israeli-born Jews (also known as "Sabra"), are of Ashkenazi Jewish (Polish-Jewish, Hungarian-Jewish, and Czech-Jewish) descent.
-Her grandparents are both Holocaust survivors; her grandfather had been imprisoned in the Auschwitz concentration camp during World War II.
-In Hebrew, her first name literally means either the noun "singing" or "her song".
+Haas was born in Tel Aviv, Israel, on 11 May 1995, to a Polish Jewish family.
+Two of her grandparents are Holocaust survivors; her grandfather was imprisoned in the Auschwitz concentration camp in occupied Poland during World War II, whereas her grandmother had immigrated to Israel from Hungary.
+In Hebrew, her first name literally means the noun "poetry", "singing" or "her song".
 When she was one year old, her family moved to the city of Hod HaSharon, Israel, where she grew up with her older sister and brother.

 At age two, Haas was diagnosed with kidney cancer, and recovered two years later after a series of severe treatments.
-On 3 August 2022, her mother Ariela "Leah" Haas died of cancer, after weeks in hospice, at age 61.
+On 2 August 2022, her mother Ariela "Leah" Haas died of cancer, after weeks in hospice, at age 61.

-She attended the Thelma Yellin High School of Arts in Givatayim, Israel, majoring in theatre, before completing a short period of volunteer service in the Israel Defense Forces' military theatre.
-In late April 2020, she joined a virtual ceremony celebrating Israel's 72nd Independence Day, and sent birthday wishes to Israel with fellow Jewish actors Ben Platt and Josh Malina.
+She attended the Thelma Yellin High School of Arts in Givatayim, Israel, majoring in theatre, before completing a short period of volunteer service in the Israel Defense Forces' (IDF) theatre unit, despite being medically exempted from mandatory conscription.

 Career

-2010–2014: Early career and Princess debut
+2010–2019: Early work and breakthrough

 At age 14, she began performing in plays at the Tel Aviv's Cameri Theater, such as Ghetto (2010) and Richard III.
 She made her television debut as the role of Haredi girl Ruchami Weiss in the Israeli drama series Shtisel in 2013.
 While attending Thelma Yellin, Haas was approached by an Israeli casting director by the name of Esther Kling via Facebook message in 2014.
 She encouraged Haas to audition for the lead role in the Israeli film Princess (2014).
 After getting her debut role at the age of 16, Haas was praised by The New York Times for her "truly remarkable lead performance", and was admired by The Hollywood Reporter for fitting the part of a 12-year-old character with her "petite frame and baby-smooth complexion".
 The role won her the awards for Best Actress at both the Jerusalem Film Festival and the Peace & Love Film Festival, as well as a nomination for Best Leading Actress at the Israeli Ophir Awards.